What Size Battery Cable Do I Need?

 3. Measure the Diameter

 • Now, take the caliper, keeping it perpendicular to the cable’s surface, and gently close it.
-Pinch both sides evenly where your measurement line is marked.
+Pinch both sides evenly at the point marked by your measurement line.

 4. Determine the Cross-sectional Area, A